pkeroulas/st2110-toolkit/capture/dpdk/README.md

 # DPDK

-[DPDK](https://doc.dpdk.org/guides/index.html) is a set of high-efficient libraries that by-passes the kernel network stack and let the packets be processed directly from the userspace.
+[DPDK](https://doc.dpdk.org/guides/index.html) is a set of high-efficient libraries that bypasses the kernel network stack and lets the packets be processed directly from the userspace.
 This allows to maximize the through for traffic capture.
-It supports larger set of NICs as opposed to Mellanox [libvma](https://github.com/Mellanox/libvma).
+It supports a larger set of NICs as opposed to Mellanox [libvma](https://github.com/Mellanox/libvma).

 ## Getting started